• Home

 8. Serve: Garnish with a light dusting of parmesan.
 Serve immediately and enjoy!

-Can you make creamed spinach in advance?
+Can you make this creamy spinach bake in advance?

 To assemble in advance: Assemble the casserole according to the recipe instructions, but don’t add the breadcrumb topping.
 Remove the casserole from the refrigerator and let it come to room temperature for 30-45 minutes.
 Add the crispy topping and bake, adding 5-10 minutes to the bake time in the recipe.